jkim011/old-jareds-portfolio/README.md

   * [Questions](#questions)

   ## Description
-  This is portfolio contains projects demonstrating Jared's skills as a full stack developer.
-It was built fully with React and used Bootstrap for styling.
+  This portfolio contains projects demonstrating Jared's skills as a full stack developer.
+It was built fully with React and uses Bootstrap for styling.

   ## Installation
   1. Fork repository
   2. Run ```npm i```

   ## Usage
-  * ```npm run start```
+  * ```npm run start``` to run on localhost
-  * Use link to deployed app:
+  * Use link to deployed app: https://jkim011.github.io/jareds-portfolio/

   ## License
 This application is covered under the following license: